EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-24-git-absolute-beginners.md

 A pull will fetch from the remote and update your local files.
 If you have made any local changes you can run `git stash` to store them away first before pulling and then restore them with `git stash pop`.

 ## Undo various things
-You often want to undo various things in git and it is tupically done with `git reset` where `git reset --hard` will erase local changes and `git reset --soft` will not.
+You often want to undo various things in git and it is typically done with `git reset` where `git reset --hard` will erase local changes and `git reset --soft` will not.
 You can specify which commit to revert to by id or using the `HEAD^1` format.

 There are a lot of specific cases where you want to restore to previous states but if you want to just take a look at something use `git checkout` instead which is also the command you use for switching branches even if you can also use `git switch` for that.
 I recommend searching on the internet for the specific way you are trying to reset.